Donald Trump Rails Against Impeachment, Says It’s An ‘Attack On Democracy Itself’

 He went on to call the impeachment inquiry “outrageous” and claimed the move will drive voters to remove liberal lawmakers from office.

 “The American people are fed up with Democrat lies, hoaxes, and extremism.
-The Democrats’ outrageous conduct has created an angry majority that will vote many do-nothing Democrats out of office in 2020,” he said.
+The Democrats’ outrageous conduct has created an angry majority that will vote many ‘do nothing Democrats’ out of office in 2020,” he said.

 He also repeated one of his familiar talking points that the inquiry was a “deranged witch hunt” against him, and targeted Democratic lawmakers like Nancy Pelosi and Adam Schiff as the leaders of the movement.